zerodays/zerodays-challenge/README.md

 - You can ignore localization.
 - Other libraries are not forbidden.
 Need some additional icons or styles?
 Go for it!
 Just make sure you use grid and flex utilities from tailwind.
 - Server source code is available in this repository in case you want to study it.

+## 4. Planning and time estimation

+Now that you've read the instructions, the first thing you should do is to assess the time you think this challenge will take you.

+Do it any way you like, but try to provide us with some clue as to how you came up with the estimate (tables/descriptions/graphs/voodoo magic).
+The time you spend includes:
+- thinking about the problem,
+- bathroom breaks,
+- banging your head against the wall,
+- googling etc.

+You can write this in the README file of your repository.
+Then try to track the time you actually spend and note that too.